A sports reporter died before the Super Bowl. Police want to know whether someone they call a ‘career criminal’ is involved

 No drugs were found in Manzano’s hotel room, according to police.

-Colbert was described by Conley as a “career criminal” who was previously charged with at least two other similar incidents – once in 2022 in Nevada and a second incident in Jefferson Parish in Louisiana.
-It’s unclear how and whether those cases were resolved.
+Colbert was described by Conley as a “career criminal” who was previously charged with other similar incidents.

+The current charges aren’t her first in Jefferson County, where she has faced fraud charges on at least two occasions.

+In 2016, Colbert used a victim’s credit card to purchase gift cards totaling $1,500, and was also found in possession of his Rolex watch and iPhone, court documents show.
+She pled guilty to the charges.
+In a 2018 case she received five years of probation, according to court documents.

 “I don’t know where it’s going to end up,” Conley said.
 “We’re going to let the evidence lead us to the end result and not speculate, but you know these are the kind of things that can happen if you’re out in any city by yourself.”